 This ain’t an FPS game indeed, there is teleporting too but this is a one spot until wave ends type of gameplay (like Time Crisis etc) so it works great.

-The only gripe i have with the game is the length of it, it will be over quickly for most gamers out there sadly but there are quite a lot of replay value with wonderful trophies and the difficulty levels that you unlock after game completion.
+The only gripe i have with the game is the length of it, it will be over quickly for most gamers out there sadly but there is quite a lot of replay value with wonderful trophies and the difficulty levels that you unlock after game completion.